 Projects funded by the scheme

-Read about projects that received funding in the Spring and Autumn 2015 funding rounds, the Spring and Autumn 2016 funding rounds and the Spring 2017 funding round.
+Read about projects that received funding in the Spring and Autumn 2015 funding rounds, the Spring and Autumn 2016 funding rounds and the Spring and Autumn 2017 funding round.

 Watch the IET's video of the IET and IMechE funded Primary Jet Challenge at the Jet Age Museum:

-Bids for funding will be accepted 12 June - 6 October 2017 for projects taking place from 1 January 2018.
-Bids submitted after 6 October will not be considered.
+Bids for funding will be accepted 22 January - 6 April 2018 for projects taking place from 1 June 2018.
+Decisions will be announced week commencing 28 May 2018.
+Bids submitted after 6 April will not be considered.

 Apply for a grant

-Applications to the scheme must be either led by members, have members as co-applicants or have a member advocate, and any engineer who is a member of the IET or IMechE can fulfill this requirement.
+Applications to the scheme must be either led by Members, have Members as co-applicants or have a Member advocate.
+Any engineer who is a Member of the IET or IMechE can fulfill this requirement.

 You are welcome to approach any of your existing IET or IMechE contacts to support your project as an advocate.
 It would be helpful to consider what support you would like from your advocate before you get in touch.
-If you don’t have existing contacts please get in touch to request an introduction to our educational volunteers.
+If you don’t have existing contacts please get in touch at least three weeks before the closing date to request an introduction to our education volunteers.

 To apply for funding: